vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 });
 ```

-Then, in your frontend application, you need to add a custom hook to retrieve the product interests on the front end.
+Then, in your front-end application, you need to add a custom hook to retrieve the product interests on the front end.

 ```typescript [storefront-unified-nextjs/hooks/useProductInterests/useProductInterests.ts]
 import { useQuery } from "@tanstack/react-query";